 (a) in the case of iBidder, 3.5% of the final highest bid;

 (b) in the case of Bid Spotter, 3.5% of the final highest bid; and

 (c) in the case of Easy Live, £3 payable in advance or, if applicable, 3% of the final highest bid.

 12.2 We reserve the right to:

 12.2.1 charge you a reasonable storage fee calculated on a daily basis from the time that risk passes to you under clause 8.1 until actual delivery or collection in accordance with clause 10.
 This is currently £10 per day for very large items (such as cabins etc), £5 per day for large items and £1 per day for all other items; and

-12.2.2 resell or otherwise dispose of part or all of the Items if, after one month in storage, you have failed to collect or take delivery of the Items.
-After deducting our reasonable storage and selling costs, we will account to you for any excess over the price of the Items or charge you for any shortfall below the price of the Items, full details of which are set out in Clause 14.
+12.2.2 resell or otherwise dispose of part or all of the Items if, after 30 days in storage, you have failed to collect or take delivery of the Items, at which point you will no longer have any claim on the goods.
+After deducting our reasonable storage costs, administration costs, and buyers premium, we will account to you for any excess over the price of the Items or charge you for any shortfall below the price of the Items, full details of which are set out in Clause 14.